William J. Scarborough

 Areas of Expertise & Civic Involvements

-As a feminist researcher, Scarborough studies the way gender inequality is reproduced through the complex interplay of individual orientations, interpersonal relationships, and institutional structures.
+Scarborough is a feminist researcher who studies the way gender inequality is reproduced through the complex interplay of individual orientations, interpersonal relationships, and institutional structures.
 His current work explores how the rise in unemployment that occurred during the great recession impacted household gender relations and patterns of gender inequality in the paid labor force.
 Prior to entering the academy, he served as a U.S. Peace Corps Volunteer in South Africa.
 Drawing from this experience, Scarborough also studies the way development projects introduced by transnational organizations impact gender relations within households participating in such initiatives.

 Overviews the progress that has been made toward gender equality over the past 50 years as well as the significant inequality that remains.
 Highlights the way gender inequality is reproduced through mechanisms occurring at the individual, interactional, and institutional levels of society.